right back where we started

 In the market-negative scenario, rate cuts are used in response to a rapidly deteriorating economy or even worse, to an acute market issue that threatens financial stability.
 In this environment, rate cuts are “too little, too late” and can foster a sense of panic that leads to a sustained inversion in the VIX futures curve and the most extreme VIX levels, as seen in the crisis periods in 2020 and 2008.

 Historically, stock indexes have enjoyed a general rising trend punctuated by sharp crisis periods that present tremendous opportunity for VIX exposures.
 If each of these is only a matter of time, then it is TCM’s philosophy that a portfolio of index exposure with crisis VIX hedging should outperform in the long run.
-Over the past decade, this has been proven out by TCM’s results and if history is any guide, the next few years promise to be outstanding ones.
+Over the past decade, this has been proven out by TCM’s results and if history is any guide, the next few years could well be outstanding ones.